How to Bypass Windows 7 Password and User Profile Failed the Logon Error

 This simple hack is helpful when you want to log into your computer without the limitations of other user accounts that are password locked.

 The administrator account may also be helpful when your computer displays the User Profile Service service failed logon screen.
-This error will happen when Windows decides to log you into a temporary account as a result of corruption in your main account profile service.
+This error will happen when Windows decides to log you into a temporary account as a result of a corrupted user account.

-Usually restarting the computer should help fix this problem but if the error persists, you may have to bypass your account by using the administrator account.
+Usually restarting the computer should help fix this problem but if the error persists, you may have to bypass it by using the administrator account.

 In this example, we shall use Windows 7 computer and a Windows 7 DVD or prepared flash drive.

-- Follow the steps outlined in the previous example until the step where you are to access the Command Prompt via Ease of Access icon.
+- Follow the steps outlined in the previous example until when you access the Command Prompt via Ease of Access icon.

-- After you have opened the Command Prompt tool via the Ease of Access button, simply type:
+- In the Command Prompt tool via the Ease of Access button, simply type:

 net user Administrator /active:yes